 Learn How to Build a Castle – Medieval Style

-The Burgbau (Castle Building in English) site was one of my two favourite Transromanica sites.
+The Burgbau (Castle Building in English) site was one of my two favorite Transromanica sites.
 It’s a historical experiment to build a 12th century Alpine Castle.
 They’re using only medieval methods and tools with natural materials – wood, stone, sand, etc. That means no motorized or electrical equipment – nothing that wasn’t around in the middle ages.

 Admission is only available with a guided tour, where you will observe craftsmen, not actors, at work.
 It’s absolutely fascinating and painstakingly slow work.
 The project will take 30 years to complete.
 It’s a place you could easily return to each year and see the progress of the castle.

 Admission is only available with a guided tour since you’re touring a construction site.
 To arrange a tour in English, email: firstname.lastname@example.org in office.